 MARWAN BISHARA, American University of Paris, will give a seminar at 5 p.m. on Wednesday, 30 October, in the Oxford Centre for Islamic Studies.

 Subject: `Palestine, Hamas, and the Israelisation of the war on terror.'

 England, Portugal, and the wider world, twelfth to fourteenth centuries

-The following seminars will be held at 2.15 p.m. on Thursdays in the New Seminar Room, St John's College.
+DR PETER LINEHAN, Cambridge, will lecture in this series at 2.15 p.m. on Thursday, 31 October, in the New Seminar Room, St John's College.

 Convener: Dr Maria João Branco, Director of the Centre.

 Subject: `Gelasianism in partibus: papal authority and royal power in thirteenth-century Iberia.'